-Type Activity Allocation of Credits Historic Credits Roading • Occupied: SANGAL BOTTOMOSTATION Stormwater Where a connection exists, credits will (relates to the pre- Wastewater be allocated on a per m2 GFA based on existing subdivision or development that occurred prior to 19 April 2000) Water • the existing development and activity, and using the current policy equated back to a household unit equivalence (HUE).
-Vacant: Credits will be allocated per HUE but only where an existing connection exists.
-Actual Credits Roading Occupied: 9990000 Stormwater Where a connection exists, credits will (relates to any Wastewater be allocated on a per m2 GFA based on subdivision or development that occurred prior after 20 April 2000) Water the existing development and activity, and using the current policy equated back to a household unit equivalence (HUE).
-Vacant: Where a financial contribution (Development Levy or Contribution) has previously been assessed and paid.
+Type Activity Allocation of Credits Historic Credits Roading Occupied: Stormwater Where a connection exists, credits will (relates to the pre- Wastewater be allocated on a per m2 GFA based on existing subdivision of or development that occurred prior to 19 April 2000) Water the existing development and activity, and using the current policy equated back to a household unit equivalence (HUE). • Vacant: Credits will be allocated per HUE but only where an existing connection exists.
+Actual Credits Roading Occupied: Stormwater Where a connection exists, credits will (relates to any subdivision or Wastewater be allocated on a per m2 GFA based on the existing development and activity, development that occurred prior after 20 April 2000) ent that and using the current policior after back to a household unit of

-Address of the last of the las within frongate or Omahu Industrial Catchments) Type Activity Allocation of Credits Actual Credits Roading Credits will be allocated on a per m2 the Contractor Contractor Stormwater basis to any portion of land where a Wastewater development contribution for an Water
+Table 2.3.5 Non-Residential Development (For developments within Irongate or Omahu Industrial Catchments) Туре Activity Allocation of Credits Actual Credits Roading Credits will be allocated on a per m2 Stormwater basis to any portion of land where a Wastewater development contribution for an Water